tanfwong/rfsoc_notes/_sources/ch5/hls_intf.md

   - AXI4 stream (`axis`) interfaces for stream-based data access if needed.

-* Vitis HLS will always generate the clock, reset, and interrupt and the `s_axi_control` interface.
+* Vitis HLS will always generate the clock, reset, interrupt ports and the `s_axi_control` interface.
 No other `s_axilite` interface is allowed under the VAAD kernel design.